Principal Component Analysis Tutorial

 Suppose you have to deal with the dataset based on GDP (Gross Domestic Production) of any country.
 While processing on data you will come across so many fields, which we call as features or variables.
 Now the question arises, how we can take all variables and select only a few of them for further processing?
 There may be a problem of overfitting the model.
 So we have to reduce the dimensionality of that data so that it will be easier and we can have a smaller amount of relationships between variables to consider.
 So, reducing dimensions of feature space is nothing but ‘Dimensionality Reduction.

 Types of Principal Component Analysis

 There are different methods to achieve dimensionality reduction.
 Mostly used methods are categorized into:

-As name suggests, in this method the features are eliminated which are having very low significance.
+As the name suggests, in this method the features are eliminated which are having very low significance.
 Here only the best features are selected as per domain requirement.
 The rest features are eliminated.
-Simplicity and maintaining interpretability are the advantages for variables in this method.
+Simplicity and maintaining interpretability are the advantages of variables in this method.

 When PCA can be used?

-Principal Component Analysis (PCA) is a numerical procedure which uses an orthogonal alteration.
+Principal Component Analysis (PCA) is a numerical procedure that uses an orthogonal alteration.
 It converts a set of correlated variables to a set of uncorrelated variables.
-Investigative data analysis and predictive models use PCA as effective tool.
-It is also called a general factor analysis, as a line of best fit is determined by regression.
+Investigative data analysis and predictive models use PCA as an effective tool.
+It is also called general factor analysis, as a line of best fit is determined by regression.